 Who We Are Our Portland chapter is dedicated to providing a supportive atmosphere for you to meet other hard of hearing people and learn about issues related to hearing loss.
-Our chapter meetings are real-time captioned and are equipped with a loop system (usable by wearers of hearing devices equipped with telecoils).
+We have monthly chapter meetings open to anyone interested in hearing loss.
+We are one of many local chapters of the Hearing Loss Association of America, HLAA.

 New to Hearing Loss?
 If you’re just starting to learn about hearing loss, please check out hearingloss.org/, the website of our national organization, the Hearing Loss Association of America.
 There is so much useful information there; click on all the topics: Hearing Help, Support, Online Community, Events, Advocacy and Membership.

-Newsletter We send out an email newsletter before each monthly meeting, Sept through May, and occasionally send other messages.
+Newsletter We send out an email newsletter before each monthly meeting and occasionally send other messages.
 Please click on this link: Sign Up for Our Newsletter to be added.
 We welcome you!

-If you'd like to get e-news messages from national HLAA, you can sign up by going to hearingloss.org and from the "online community" drop down menu, choose the "e-news signup" option.
+If you'd like to get e-news messages from national HLAA, you can sign up by going to hearingloss.org and click on "E-NEWS SIGNUP".
 They send about two messages each week.

 Newsletter Editor: Anne McLaughlin